-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Homeowner Financing (AHP III) - 1.2 Program Description (This should be the description of the planned program.):

-This activity utilizes the Department's Direct Loan program, providing homeowner financing to eligible NAHASDA families for new construction or home purchase.
+1.1 Program Name and Unique Identifier: Homeowner Financing (AHP III) 1.2 Program Description (This should be the description of the planned program.): This activity provides homeowner financing to eligible NAHASDA families for new construction or home purchase.
 DHHL is working to identify families in upcoming project areas for direct loans.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (14) Lending Subsidies for Homebuyers (Loan) [810(b)(1)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (14) Lending Subsidies for Homebuyers (Loan) [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (2) Assist renters to become homeowners

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Molokai: 4 families

-Maui: 8 families

-Hawaii: 10 families Oahu: 13 families Kauai: 3 families

-Lanai: 2 families

-- 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Financing for home loans statewide utilizing NHHBG funds up to the appraised value for projects in areas listed in 1.6. - 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+If more than one outcome applies, create a separate program for each outcome.): (2) Assist renters to become homeowners Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Molokai: 2 families Maui: 12 families Hawaii: 5 families Oahu: 2 families Kauai: 11 families Lanai: 2 families 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Financing for home loans statewide utilizing NHHBG funds up to the appraised value for projects in areas listed in 1.6.
+Other upcoming project areas may also require direct loans to be available to eligible NAHASDA families.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):